microsoft/language-server-protocol/_specifications/lsp/3.18/types/locationLink.md

 	targetUri: DocumentUri;

 	/**
 	 * The full target range of this link.
-If the target for example is a symbol
+If the target, for example, is a symbol
 	 * then target range is the range enclosing this symbol not including
 	 * leading/trailing whitespace but everything else like comments.
 This
 	 * information is typically used to highlight the range in the editor.